Looking to be inspired to take action on climate change? Watch these four powerful climate change speeches, and get ready to change the world.

 Here’s a transcript of Yeb’s climate change speech:

-Mr. President, I have the honor to speak on behalf of the resilient people of the Republic of the Philippines.
+Mr President, I have the honour to speak on behalf of the resilient people of the Republic of the Philippines.

 At the onset, allow me to fully associate my delegation with the statement made by the distinguished Ambassador of the Republic of Fiji, on behalf of G77 and China as well as the statement made by Nicaragua on behalf of the Like-Minded Developing Countries.